fcanas/OHMKit/README.md

 Map service responses to objects.

-This project is a [mixin](http://en.wikipedia.org/wiki/Mixin) to make any Objective-C class easier to hydrate from a dictionary representation, such as you might get from a RESTful web service.
+This project is a [mixin](http://en.wikipedia.org/wiki/Mixin) to make any Objective-C class easier to hydrate from a dictionary representation, such as you might get from a web service.
+It makes it easy to keep any direct knowledge of the idiosyncrasies of the service you're consuming tucked away in a single place.

 It exists because [RestKit](https://github.com/RestKit/RestKit) (which is awesome by the way), is sometimes too big, heavy, and indirect.

-This project doesn't handle networking.
+This project doesn't know about networks.
 Use [AFNetworking](https://github.com/AFNetworking/AFNetworking).

-This project doesn't handle resource routes.
+This project doesn't know about routes.
 Use [SOCKit](https://github.com/jverkoey/sockit).

 ## Usage